In these terms and conditions:

-9.2 You agree to behave with respect and consideration towards other residents, staff, our contractors and your neighbours.
+9.2 You agree to behave with respect and consideration towards other residents, staff, our contractors and your neighbours at all times.
 This includes refraining from foul or abusive language, obtaining the owner’s permission before using another resident’s possessions, and respecting the privacy and differences of others.
-The University does not tolerate any form of harassment, discrimination or bullying.
+The University will not tolerate any form of harassment, discrimination or bullying.

-9.3 You must comply with social or physical distancing and other guidance aimed at preventing the spread of Covid-19 (Coronavirus), whether issued by us or the UK Government or one of its agencies.
+9.3 You must comply with social or physical distancing and other guidance aimed at safeguarding public health, whether issued by us or the UK Government or one of its agencies.
 Failure to follow this guidance may lead to disciplinary proceedings being taken against you.
 Failing to follow regulations may lead to you being prosecuted and fined.